Burtonport

 Ailt an Chorráin or Ailt a' Chorráin (English name: Burtonport) is a Gaeltacht fishing village about 7 km northwest of Dungloe in The Rosses district of County Donegal, Ireland.
 The main employers in the village were the Burtonport Fishermen's Co-op and the Bord Iascaigh Mhara (BIM; Irish Sea Fisheries Board) ice plant; but these have both since closed and their former premises were demolished in 2021 as part of a seafront environment upgrade scheme.

 History

-Burtonport was developed by Marquess of Conyngham as a rival to another planned village on Rutland Island.
+Burtonport was developed by the Marquess of Conyngham as a rival to another planned village on the nearby Rutland Island.

-A plaque in the village commemorates the brief landing on the nearby Rutland Island of a French military force led by James Napper Tandy in a failed attempt to assist rebels during the 1798 rebellion on 16 September 1798.
+A plaque in the village commemorates the brief landing on Rutland Island of a French military force led by James Napper Tandy in a failed attempt to assist rebels during the 1798 rebellion on 16 September 1798.
 St Columba's Church dates from 1899.

 In 1974, a commune called Atlantis Primal Therapy Commune was established in Burtonport by Jenny James.
 The commune, which came to be known as "The Screamers" for its practice of primal therapy, moved to the island of Inishfree in 1980.
 From 1982 to 1992 Burtonport was the home of the Silver Sisterhood, a new religious movement.
 Members were part of the Goddess movement.